 “It is useless to attempt to reason a man out of a thing he was never reasoned into.” – Jonathan Swift

-Straw Man Arguments is a popular dopamine game that employs a clever ploy — misrepresenting what was said.
+Straw Man Arguments is a popular dopamine game that employs an obvious ploy — misrepresenting what was said.
 The objective is to “win” disputes by questioning, disproving, dismissing, trivializing, mocking, being offended by, and/or objecting to what wasn’t said.

 Gamesters never figure out that dopamine games are illogical, irrational, and/or dishonest because dopamine games are never about logic, reason, or honesty, and always about triggering dopamine and/or protecting dopamine flow against the threats posed by logic, reason, and honesty.